Bofors 40 mm L/60 gun: Bofors 40 mm Automatic Gun L/60

 The last 40 mm L/60 Bofors in service with the Royal Australian Navy (RAN) were used as the main weapon aboard the Attack-class and Fremantle-class patrol boats and for training purposes at the West Head gunnery range at HMAS Cerberus.
 These were removed from service during 2007; Bofors were used aboard almost every RAN ship to operate between the 1940s and the 1990s, including the aircraft carriers Sydney and Melbourne.

 In 2012, the L/60 was still being used by Brazil, Indonesia, Paraguay, Taiwan, and the United States.

 AC-130 Gunship

-Since the beginning of the 1970s Bofors L/60s have been used in the United States Air Force's Lockheed AC-130 gunships in the air-to-ground role.
-Between 2006 and 2012, there were plans to remove these and the M61 Vulcans from newer AC-130U variants and replace them with 30 mm autocannons.
-However, these plans did not come to fruition at the time, and the Bofors and Vulcans remained in service as of 2009, though the later W- and upcoming J-model variants have 30 mm Mk44 Bushmaster II autocannons instead.
+Since the beginning of the 1970s, the 40 mm Bofors L/60s have been used in the United States Air Force's Lockheed AC-130 gunships in the air-to-ground role.
+Between 2006 and 2012, there were plans to remove these and the 20 mm M61 Vulcans from newer AC-130U variants and replace them with 30 mm autocannons.
+However, these plans did not come to fruition at the time, and the 40 mm Bofors and 20 mm Vulcans remained in service as of 2009, though the later W- and upcoming J-model variants have 30 mm Mk44 Bushmaster II autocannons instead.

 When four additional AC-130Us were to be converted from 2002, the necessary 40 mm L/60 guns had to be salvaged from old M42 targets at the Nellis AFB range.
 The final 40 mm L/60 guns in US service were retired in 2020 with the last of the AC-130Us.